-Student Name: DOB: Parent Name: · - · quires a special meal and/or accommodation requires a special meal and sign this form. on.
+Student Name: DOB: Parent Name: Check One: Participant has a disability or a medic physician, physician assistant, or on.
 A licensed Participant has a food allergy, not considered a disability.
 Food preferences are not an appropriate use of this form.
 Please note the food to be omitted below so the participant's meal account can be noted.
 A medical authority's signature is not needed and a parent/guardian may complete this form.
 2. The participant's disability or medical condition requiring a special meal or accommodation: 3.
 If participant has a disability, provide a brief description of his/her major life activity affected by the disability (e.g., Allergy to peanuts causes life-threatening reaction): 4.
 Diet prescription and/or accommodation (please describe in detail to ensure proper implementation-use extra pages as needed): 5.
 Foods to be omitted and substitutions (please list specific foods to be omitted and suggested substitutions.
 You may attach a sheet with additional information as needed): A. Foods To Be Omitted B. Suggested Substitutions 6.
 Signature of Recognized Medical Authority 7.
 Printed Name 8.
 Telephone Number 9.
 Date 10.
 Signature of Parent or Guardian 11.
 Printed Name 12.
 Telephone Number 13.
 Date